Overview of Mount Everest Climbing

 Day 06: Acclimatization day in Namche

-Accommodate your body to high altitude of Namche as you have gained much height previous day.
-Set in a natural amphitheatre looking across to the jagged ridge of Kongdi RI (6187m), Namche Bazzar is one of the most attractive settlements in the khumbu region.
-We will have a full day rest so that we won’t face any problem ahead.
-You have full day leisure for wonderful panoramic view or stroll around the market You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, and Kwangde and so on
+Accommodate your body to the high altitude of Namche as you gained a lot of height the previous day.
+Set in a natural amphitheater looking across the jagged ridge of Kongdi RI (6187m).
+Namche Bazaar is one of the most attractive settlements in the Khumbu region.

 07